ibm-cloud-docs/cloud-native/topic-configuration.md

 The management of service configuration and credentials (service bindings) varies between platforms.
 Cloud Foundry stores service binding details in a stringified JSON object that is passed to the application as a `VCAP_SERVICES` environment variable.
 Kubernetes stores service bindings as stringified JSON or flat `ConfigMaps` or `Secrets` attributes in, which can be passed to the containerized application as environment variables or mounted as a temporary volume.
 Local development often uses a simplified version of whatever is running in the cloud.
 Working across these variations in a portable way without having environment-specific code paths can be challenging.

-In Cloud Foundry and Kubernetes environments, you can use[service brokers](https://cloud.ibm.com/apidocs/ibm-cloud-osb-api){: external} to manage binding to a backing service and injecting the associated credentials into the application's environment.
+In Cloud Foundry and Kubernetes environments, you can use [service brokers](https://cloud.ibm.com/apidocs/ibm-cloud-osb-api){: external} to manage binding to a backing service and injecting the associated credentials into the application's environment.
 This can impact application portability as credentials might not be provided to the application the same way in different environments.

 {{site.data.keyword.IBM}} has several open source libraries that work with a `mappings.json` file to map the key that the application uses to retrieve credential information to an ordered list of possible sources.
 It supports three search pattern types: